szweibel/workshops/newest_python.md

     for student in students:
         # Call our other function to get the average
         average = calculate_average(student["grades"])
-        # The :.2f formats the float to have only 2 decimal places
+        # The :.2f inside the f-string formats the float to have only 2 decimal places
         print(f"{student['name']}'s average grade is {average:.2f}")

 # 3. Call the main function to run the program